eralpship/web-dev-workshop/docs/graphql-mutations.md

 );
 ```

-When we call the `assignBotToServiceArea` it executes the mutation with `botId` and `serviceAreaId` parameters.
+When we call the `assignBotToServiceArea` it executes the mutation with `botId` and `serviceAreaId` parameters:

 ```tsx
 const handleAssignConfirmed = async () => {